veltzer/demos-linux/src/examples_standalone/lib_init_fini_new/README.md

-    `main()` and so are over before you fork... destructors are going to be called once per child ending, unless the child end abruptly (not through `exit(3)` but rather by `_exit(2)`, `_Exit(2)` or abnormal termination using singal).
+    `main()` and so are over before you fork... destructors are going to be called once per child ending, unless the child end abruptly (not through `exit(3)` but rather by `_exit(2)`, `_Exit(2)` or abnormal termination using signal).
 * what happens when you `clone(2)` ? (the multi-threading case) Nothing.
-This example demostrates that cloning does not call either constructors or destructors.
+This example demonstrates that cloning does not call either constructors or destructors.
 * what happens when you have more than one library doing such stuff ? where does the order of initialization derive from ?